LIMDD: A Decision Diagram for Simulation of Quantum Computing Including Stabilizer States: Introduction

-Another method for simulating universal quantum computation is based on decision diagrams (DDs)~\cite{akers1978binary,bryant86,bryant1995verification,viamontes2004high}, including Algebraic DDs \cite{580054,viamontes2003improving,fujita1997multi,10.1145/157485.164569}, Quantum Multi-valued DDs \cite{miller2006qmdd,zulehner2018advanced,sanner} and Tensor DDs \cite{hong2020tensor}.
-A DD is a directed acyclic graph (DAG) in which each path represents a quantum amplitude, enabling the succinct representation of many quantum states through the combinatorial nature of this structure.
-Various manipulation operations for DDs exist which implement any quantum gate operation.
-Together with other DD operations that can be used for measurement, strong simulation is easily implemented using a DD data structure~\cite{miller2006qmdd,zulehner2018advanced,hong2020tensor}.
+Another method for simulating universal quantum computation is based on decision diagrams (DDs)~\cite{akers1978binary,bryant86,bryant1995verification,viamontes2004high}, including Algebraic DDs \cite{580054,viamontes2003improving,fujita1997multi,10.1145/157485.164569}, Affine Algebraic DDs~\cite{sanner2005AffineADDs}, Quantum Multi-valued DDs \cite{miller2006qmdd,zulehner2018advanced}, and Tensor DDs \cite{hong2020tensor}.
+A DD is a directed acyclic graph (DAG) in which each path represents a quantum amplitude, enabling the succinct (and exact) representation of many quantum states through the combinatorial nature of this structure.
+A DD can also be thought of as a homomorphic (lossless) compression scheme, since various \concept{manipulation operations for DDs} exist which implement any quantum gate operation, including measurement (without requiring decompression).
+Strong simulation is therefore easily implemented using a DD data structure~\cite{miller2006qmdd,zulehner2018advanced,hong2020tensor}.
 Indeed, DD-based simulation was empirically shown to be competitive with state-of-the-art simulators~\cite{viamontes2004high,zulehner2018advanced,DBLP:conf/date/HillmichKMW21} and is used in several simulator and circuit verification implementations~\cite{viamontes2009quantum,hong2021approximate}.
 DDs and the stabilizer formalism are introduced in \autoref{sec:preliminaries}.